-- 1.9 The PGRSC and URIC are responsible for maintaining oversight of strategic policy relating to PGRs and research degrees. - 1.10 The PGRSC is responsible, at the institutional level, for the quality assurance and enhancement of the PGR experience and of research degrees.
-This includes responsibility for approving: new research degrees, amendments to existing research degrees, and any collaborative provision relating to PGRs (e.g. Collaborative Research Degrees; see Appendix 5). - 1.11 Within a School, the local PGR Committee (School PGRC) has oversight of PGR matters.
+- 1.11 The PGRSC and URIC are responsible for maintaining oversight of institutional strategy relating to PGRs and research degrees. - 1.12 The PGRSC is responsible, at the institutional level, for the quality assurance and enhancement of the PGR experience and of research degrees.
+This includes responsibility for approving: new research degrees, amendments to existing research degrees, and any collaborative provision relating to PGRs (e.g. Collaborative Research Degrees; see Appendix 5). - 1.13 Within a Faculty/School, the local PGR Committee (Faculty PGRC) has oversight of PGR matters.